marceloquinze/github-blog/README.md

+# GitHub Blog app

+This app is one of the challenges proposed in the RocketSeat ReactJS's course.

+This is also available on [Netlify](https://marcelo-github-blog.netlify.app/).
+Click the link to see it in action!

+Additional features:

+-   posts visibility is controlled by an issue label called "published"

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.